WLH-15/redux/README.md

 export default createStore(userReducer, applyMiddleware(promiseMiddleware));
 ```

 We have now setup our redux store to allow asynch actions.
-Now let's set an action builder to get a random user from the
+Now let's set an action creator to get a random user from the

 In the reducer, make this.